shiv-thacker/Remittance-Transfer-App/README.md

 # Remittance-Transfer-App

-whole Documentation and details are provided in masterbranch.
+whole Documentation and details are provided in master branch.